Mr-VincentW/PhotoShow/docs/README.md

 - [ ] Support customising hotkeys.
 - [ ] Preload images (ideally, only for the thumbnails near the mouse cursor).
 - [ ] Optimise image loading speed by automatically picking proper image sources according to their final displaying dimensions.
-- [ ] Mind-blowing time - Intelligently generate HD image URL parsing rules for unknown websites?
-AI?
+- [ ] Support zooming with mouse wheel.
+- [ ] Support fullscreen mode and allow the viewer to be nailed.

   This also explains why the `master` branch contains no code and the current version of the **PhotoShow** project is under the `archive` branch.
   <br />